MGSA Fastpitch News

 Back again for Spring 2021 is the option of playing in a machine-pitch travel league.
 This is for girls with birth years of 2012 and 2013.
 See the 8U page for more details.
 There ARE tryouts for the top 8U spring team.
 See below for optional tryouts and team formation details.

 10U and 12U are developmental leagues, and it is our desire to maximize the playing experience for every athlete in our association.
 Players should be afforded the opportunity to play at a variety of positions.
 The MN Softball Big West, of which MGSA is a member, has thriving leagues at all levels of competitive play.
 Tryouts are required for the 10U & 12U levels.
 See below for tryouts and team formation details.

 Please visit our MN Whirl page for more information.
 14U/16U/18U teams are only formed in the fall.

 Player Age Restrictions

 MGSA does not support playing up to the next age level.
 A player's age on January 1 of the current year determines the age classification at which that player is eligible to participate.

 *Players who play within their correct age level will be given precedence over any player wishing to play up.
 If an age division has enough players to fulfill all roster spots, the Fastpitch Committee will not consider any players wishing to play up.
 We encourage families to consider the benefits of staying within the correct age group.
-If you do feel as though your daughter should play up to the next level, please submit a brief summary of request to firstname.lastname@example.org.
+If numbers prove that we need players from younger age groups to play up, the committee will review tryout results and contact parents of those players.